computelab/config/README.md

 #### 3. Environment variables

 When the app is deployed, configuration values can be passed in as environment variables.
 This further overwrites values defined in the source code and in user's home directory.
-For example, a staging environment,
+For example, when deploying Foo to a staging environment, the staging environment can set the following environment variables,

     export BAR_ENDPOINT="https://staging.bar.net:8089/"
     export BAR_TOKEN="3C53CD2D51F71"

+This is usually where sensitive data are passed to the app.
+As shown here, we are passing in a real token to access Bar.

 #### 4. System properties

 Alternatively, system properties can be passed to the VM on the `java` command.
-For example, set the port to 443,
+For example, setting the port to 443,

     java -jar foo.jar -Dport=443